During post-election analysis, Republican luminaries stumbled badly in discussing Christine O’Donnell on the night of the Delaware senatorial primary.

 This is a nightmare scenario for pro-life Americans.
 Delaware is famous for its giant chemical company corporate headquarters.
 Do we really want to see one of the most important industries in the world given over to the creation of human beings and their destruction?
 Do we want to see human lives treated as no more than another commercial commodity?

 Congressman Castle sincerely believes that cloning humans holds real promise for curing a host of human ills.
 For this promise, he is willing to cast aside moral and ethical constraints.
-Even Bill Clinton’s bioethical panelists recoiled at the idea of cloning human beings to kill them.

 Consider how illogical Mr. Castle’s position is.
 If stem cells scavenged from embryonic human beings or from cloned humans really did promise cure-alls, wouldn’t those same Delaware corporations be elbowing each other in a profit-seeking race to become the discoverer, patent holder, and marketer of the golden pill?